 From shaking the sand out of your shoes to discovering local boutiques, Manhattan Beach is a mecca for surf, sun, and shopping.
-It has everything you would expect from a California beach scene: lots of volleyball nets, a cheerful pier, and surfers riding waves as soon as the sun rises.
+It has everything you would expect from a California beach scene: volleyball nets, a sunny pier, and surfers riding waves as soon as the sun rises.
 Only five miles from LAX Airport and about 20 miles from downtown Los Angeles, it's also conveniently located for exploring the area.

 Check out the Manhattan Beach Pier

-The red-roofed, hexagonal-shaped building at the end makes it one of the prettiest piers on the Santa Monica Bay, and it's also home to a small but fun aquarium.
-The Manhattan Beach Pier juts 928 feet into the ocean, giving you can get a good view of the ocean and the coastline there.
+The red-roofed, hexagonal-shaped building at the end makes the Manhattan Beach Pier one of the prettiest piers on the Santa Monica Bay.
+It's also home to a small but fun aquarium with touch tanks and local marine life on display.

 Not surprisingly, given its good looks and location near Hollywood, the Manhattan Beach Pier has appeared in many films.
-Its cameos include the scene in "Point Break" where Keanu Reeves buys his surfboard, the final shot of "Falling Down" when Michael Douglas' character is reunited with his family, and in the 2004 film Starsky and Hutch, Starsky stretches underneath the pier.
+Its cameos include the scene in "Point Break" where Keanu Reeves buys his surfboard, the final shot of "Falling Down" when Michael Douglas' character is reunited with his family, and in the 2004 film "Starsky and Hutch" when Starsky stretches underneath the pier.

 Take a Stroll on the Strand

-If you go north of the pier, you can walk for several miles along Manhattan Beach waterfront.
-If you go south, it's about a two-mile walk to the Hermosa Beach Pier and downtown Hermosa Beach.Continue to 4 of 11 below.
+North of the pier, you'll walk along the Manhattan Beach waterfront.
+If you go south, it's about two miles to the Hermosa Beach Pier and downtown Hermosa Beach.

 Play Volleyball on the Beach

 You'll find lots of volleyball nets on Manhattan Beach, and on weekends, they're quite busy.
-In summer, beach volleyball tournaments take place in this area near the pier, including the Manhattan Beach Open, a professional event whose winners are honored with bronze plaques in the "Volleyball Walk of Fame" on the Manhattan Beach Pier.Continue to 5 of 11 below.
+In summer, beach volleyball tournaments take place in this area near the pier, including the Manhattan Beach Open, a professional event whose winners are honored with bronze plaques in the "Volleyball Walk of Fame" on the Manhattan Beach Pier.

 Go Biking, Blading, Running or Skateboarding Beside the Sea

-In fact, you'll find two separate oceanfront paths, one for the folks on wheels and another for the folks on foot.
-If you want to rent a bicycle to cruise Manhattan Beach, you'll find several rental shops in nearby Hermosa Beach.Continue to 7 of 11 below.
+You'll find two separate oceanfront paths, one for the folks on wheels and another for the folks on foot.
+If you want to rent a bicycle to cruise Manhattan Beach, you'll find several rental shops in nearby Hermosa Beach.

 Go Shopping (or Dining) in Downtown Manhattan Beach